kelscahill/cahillscreative/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.1.1 - 05.31.2023 =
+* Added WP-CLI support for managing plugin license key activation.
+* Changed behavior of Disable Cart Fragments toggle to only load cart fragmentation script when there are items in the cart.
+* Added default array for critical image preload exclusions that are always needed.
+* Added additional Delay JS quick exclusions for Bricks Slider and WP Armour.
+* Added additional built-in exclusions for Remove Unused CSS for better compatibility with Elementor and Google Reviews Widget.
+* Updated lazy loading fade-in effect to use CSS animation property instead of transition for better compatibility with existing element transitions.
+* Added requirement for advanced options to be turned on to be able to defer jQuery.
+* Added WP-CLI request exclusion to MU plugin functions.
+* Fixed a PHP warning that could sometimes be generated if an image was not able to be parsed for missing dimensions.
+* Updated instant.page library to version 5.2.0.
+* Translation updates.

+= 2.1.0 - 05.01.2023 =
+* Added new delay JS option for Quick Exclusions that will show up when certain popular plugins and themes are activated.
+* Made some updates to the Script Manager UI to match recent changes to the main plugin settings.
+* Cleared out some code for the previous settings admin header that was no longer needed.
+* Made an adjustment to CDN URL function to work even if a trailing slash was entered.
+* Rearranged our local and Google font options to give frequently used options more priority.
+* Fixed a bug where multiple settings sections were displaying at the same time after saving from the database tab.
+* Fixed an issue where accessibility mode tooltips were not getting styled properly in the plugin UI.
+* Fixed a styling issue where link and button colors were getting applied outside of the main Perfmatters admin container.
+* Fixed an issue in MU Mode where the global filtered plugin list would not always return correctly.
+* Translation updates.

+= 2.0.9 - 03.30.2023 =
+* Updated Request library functions used to download local font files to fix a compatibility issue with WordPress 6.2.
+* Added new perfmatters_preloads_ready filter.
+* Fixed a styling issue in Safari where the settings UI logo was getting clipped.

+= 2.0.8 - 03.29.2023 =
+* Updated plugin settings UI.
+Completely overhauled admin header and navigation.
+Made additional improvements to various elements (icons, buttons, toggles, etc.).
+* Added additional checks to allow PERFMATTERS_CACHE_DIR and PERFMATTERS_CACHE_URL to be manually set in wp-config.php.
+* Updated user agent for local font remote request.
+* Fixed an issue where multiple preload tags for the same resource could be printed if the resource was matched more than once in the DOM.
+* Fixed an issue where an individually delayed script would fail to load if it matched more than one delayed script entry.
+* Fixed an issue where FastClick script could still load even if Delay JS was turned off.
+* Translation updates.

+= 2.0.7 - 03.10.2023 =
+* Fixed an issue that was introduced in the last update that was causing certain images that had their HTML modified by another tool not to lazy load correctly.
+* Translation updates.

+= 2.0.6 - 03.02.2023 =
+* Added new Minimal v4 script type option in local analytics.
+* Added support for ::after pseudo element when lazy loading CSS background images.
+* Added support for AVIF images in a source tag to preload critical images feature.
+* Added new perfmatters_preload_critical_images filter.
+* Added new perfmatters_image_dimensions_exclusions filter.
+* Added notice to plugin update row if there is not an active license key.
+* Added async attribute to Instant Page script tag.
+* Added async attribute to all relevant local analytics script tags.
+* Reworked preload class to allow managing preloads entirely with perfmatters_preloads filter if needed.
+* Fixed an issue in MU Mode where plugins would not always disable correctly when helper plugins with similar directories were also active.
+* Fixed a couple of PHP warnings in MU plugin that would show up when certain variables were not declared.
+* Fixed an issue where our lazy loading script was attempting to load in images that had been prepped by another active lazy loader.
+* Fixed an issue where base64 encoded images were being picked up by missing image dimensions feature.
+* Removed BETA tag from preload critical images option.

 = 2.0.5 - 02.02.2023 =
 * Added new perfmatters_exclude_leading_images filter.